 TOPIC: Water Use in Stressed Areas

-2030 TARGET: Achieve 15% reduction (2019 base year) in U.S. water use in areas of high/extremely high-water stress.
+2030 Goal: Achieve 15% reduction (2019 base year) in U.S. water use in areas of high and extremely high water stress.

-We provide information about energy and water use, efficiency projects and renewable energy purchases to AT&T’s Corporate Social Responsibility (CSR) Governance Council, which is comprised of senior executives and officers with responsibility for the business areas most linked to current CSR priorities.
-This council is led by our Chief Sustainability Officer, who works with the GPC to achieve a wide range of specific, sustainable business objectives.
-Today, the Vice President of Implementation, Provisioning & Optimization within the Network Engineering & Operations (NEO) organization leads several team members that oversee these efforts:
+We provide information about water use and efficiency projects to AT&T’s Corporate Social Responsibility (CSR) Governance Council, composed of senior executives and officers responsible for the business areas most linked to current CSR priorities.
+This council is led by our CSO, who works with the GPC to achieve a wide range of specific, sustainable business objectives.
+Our President of Network Engineering and Operations has responsibility for the resilience of our network and real estate assets, including energy and water use, and oversees the management of climate-related impacts to our operations.
+This includes our commitments to renewable energy, network disaster response and business continuity planning.
+The Vice President – Implementation, Provisioning & Optimization within the Network Engineering & Operations (NEO) organization leads the team that oversees the efforts listed below.

-- The NEO Team optimizes our network by identifying opportunities for energy-efficient designs and components that result in energy and water consumption reductions.
-This team also optimizes our networks by identifying opportunities for asset decommission including managing how we release and power down our legacy data platforms, regional legacy equipment and end-office switching equipment.
+- The NEO team optimizes our network by identifying opportunities for energy-efficient designs and components that result in energy and water consumption reductions.
+This team also optimizes our networks by identifying opportunities for asset decommission, including managing how we release and power down our legacy data platforms, legacy regional equipment and end-office switching equipment.
 By right-sizing network assets, we lower our energy demands.

 The vast majority of AT&T sites are fed by municipal water sources, with fewer than 0.03% of AT&T sites drawing water from wells.
 AT&T sites fed by municipal water sources are metered for total volume of water withdrawal, while well water consumption is not tracked.
 We do not withdraw from brackish or saltwater sources.